j1sk1ss/CordellCompiler/README.md

    - [Third pass](#third-pass)
 - [Codegen (nasm) part](#codegen-nasm-part)
    - [Example of generated code](#example-of-generated-code)

+## Project structure
+- `examples/` - CordellLanguage code examples.
+- `include/` - Include headers of this compiler and standart libs.
+- `src/` - Source files of this compiler.
+- `std/` - Standart libs that are used in this compiler.
+- `tests/` - Tests folder for this complier.
+- `vscode/` - VScode CordellLanguage extention.
+- `commits.py` - Special commit tool for better maintaining this project.
+- `Makefile` - Main build script.

 ## Introduction
 For additional experience, I chose to take on an extra challenge — creating a programming language.
 This language has an `EBNF-defined` syntax, its own [VS Code extension](https://github.com/j1sk1ss/CordellCompiler/tree/HIR_LIR_SSA/vscode), and documentation.
 While explaining each layer of the compiler, I will also provide direct examples written in this language.